MicrosoftDocs/memdocs/sccm/mdm/deploy-use/create-vpn-profiles.md

 ## Create VPN profiles
 [How to Create VPN profiles in System Center Configuration Manager](../../protect/deploy-use/create-vpn-profiles.md) provides general information about how to creat VPN profiles.

-###   Windows 10 VPN features that available when using Configuration Manager with Intune
+###   Windows 10 VPN features available when using Configuration Manager with Intune

 > [!NOTE]